garrandall/popular-music-data/tracks/rush-rush-paula-abdul.md

 (Rush, rush) Hurry, hurry, lover, come to me
-(Rush, rush) I wanna see ya, I wanna see ya get free with me (Rush, rush) I can feel it, I can feel you all through me (Rush, rush) Ooh, what you do to me
+(Rush, rush) I wanna see ya, I wanna see ya get free with me (Rush, rush) I can feel it, I can feel you all through me (Rush, rush) Oh, what you do to me
 (Rush, rush) Hurry, hurry, lover, come to me
-(Rush, rush) I wanna see ya, I wanna see ya get free with me (Rush, rush) I can feel it, I can feel you all through me (Rush, rush) Ooh, what you do to me
+(Rush, rush) I wanna see ya, I wanna see ya get free with me (Rush, rush) I can feel it, I can feel you all through me (Rush, rush) Oh, what you do to me

 When you kiss me up and down